Arithmetic genus inequalities with an application to sums of squares: A bound on Local squares

-Note that if instead of $\Omega_T(F)$, one consideres all discrete valuations on $F$, then the corresponding kernel, which we shall denote $\widetilde{\Sh}(F)$ is a priori smaller.
 We refer to \cite{Lam} for details about the construction and properties of Witt groups of quadratic forms over fields.

-\begin{lem} $\faktor{\mathcal{L}(F)}{F^{\times 2}}\simeq \Sh(F).$ \end{lem} \begin{proof} By the local global principle for quadratic forms in $3$ or more variables with respect to $\Omega_T(F)$, any nontrivial Witt class in $\Sh(F)$ is defined by an anisotropic quadratic form of dimension $2$.
-Again, using this local global principle, we can show that any scalar multiple of an anisotropic quadratic form of dimension two whose Witt class lies in $\Sh(F)$, defines the same Witt class.
+\begin{lem} $\faktor{\mathcal{L}(F)}{F^{\times 2}}\simeq \Sh(F).$ \end{lem} \begin{proof} By the local-global principle for quadratic forms in $3$ or more variables with respect to $\Omega_T(F)$, any nontrivial Witt class in $\Sh(F)$ is defined by an anisotropic quadratic form of dimension $2$.
+Again, using this local-global principle, we can show that any scalar multiple of an anisotropic quadratic form of dimension two whose Witt class lies in $\Sh(F)$, defines the same Witt class.
 So, any element in $\Sh(F)$ is represented by an anisotropic quadratic form $X^2 - c Y^2$ for some $c \in \mathcal{L}(F)$, and in fact two such $c$ define the same Witt class if and only if their product is a square in $F$. \end{proof}